snarlferb/u/README.md

   Note: I may not include all of the language used in typography, as there may be terms that ive failed to acknowledge or define.
-I'm more so focused on digital representations of text and only summoning typography to the theatre only when absolutely necessary, thereby not muddying up the flow of reading; as it could have resulted in the over- use of uncommon words that'd require further research or explanation.
+I'm more so focused on digital representations of text and only summoning typography to the theatre when it absolutely necessary, thereby not muddying up the flow of reading; As it could have resulted in the over- use of uncommon words that'd require further research or explanation.

   We'll begin by going over some generic facts.
 Text is the actual content or string of